hudson155/kairo/bom-full/README.md

 BOMs (Bill of Materials)
 **keep dependency versions aligned and keep build files clean**.

-Kairo has 2 BOMs (Bill of Materials):
+Kairo has 2 BOMs (Bill of Materials).

 - **This (`software.airborne.kairo:bom`) is the full BOM**, intended for when you're **building a Kairo application**.